 The Bachelor of Arts in Organizational Leadership at Claremont Lincoln University is a student centered fully online by design program with a strong focus on providing the necessary competences needed by future leaders to be self-sufficient thinkers and life-long learners.
 It’s a comprehensive curriculum designed to allow students to lead organizations in a globally competitive environment.
 Students will learn to develop their leadership style by effectively practicing a variety of skills essential in organizational settings that will equip them to be open-minded, solve problems creatively, and lead with integrity.

-Students will have the option of selecting five electives in organizational leadership or choosing between five other concentrations: management, human resources management, corporate social responsibility, healthcare administration, professional studies.
+Students will have the option of selecting five electives in organizational leadership by choosing between three other concentrations: management, human resources management, and professional studies.

 This degree is flexible to different professions and will prepare adult learner students who are interested in completing their degrees to become leaders in different fields that include public, non-profit, and private organizations.
 The academic plan for this BA in Organizational Leadership was designed to include several competencies that will support the student across four areas: leadership development, analytical thinking, collaborative relationships, and strategic leadership.
 The Claremont Core® concepts of mindfulness, dialogue, collaboration, and change are also integrated throughout the courses in various activities to support our mission.